cb372/tweet-punchcard/README.md

 ## Acknowledgements

-* The Twitter OAuth login code is taken from 'Mining the Social Web' by Matthew Russell ([github](https://github.com/ptwobrussell/Mining-the-Social-Web))
+* The Twitter OAuth login code is inspired by 'Mining the Social Web' by Matthew Russell ([github](https://github.com/ptwobrussell/Mining-the-Social-Web))

 * The D3 punchcard code is based on [this code](https://github.com/jeyb/d3.punchcard) by @jeyb.